armadaproject/armada-jupyter/docs/quickstart.md

 python3 -m armada_jupyter ./example/testing.yml
 ```

+This will show the URL's that you can use to access the JupyterLab instance.

+**NOTE: The Token is hardcoded as `testing`**

+To change the token, change the value in the `/example/testing.yml` file.

 ## Cancelling all Jobs

 **NOTE: This will kill all jobs running on queue `default` and job-set-id `testing`**